cloudify-cosmo/docs.getcloudify.org/content/cli/snapshots.md

 weight: 190
 ---

 The `cfy snapshots` command is used to manage data snapshots of a Cloudify manager.
+You must have `admin` credentials to create and restore snapshots.

 You can use the command to create, upload, download, delete and list snapshots and also to restore a manager using a snapshot archive.